metomi/rose/sphinx/api/configuration/metadata.rst

          values must be separated from the ID by a colon (``:``) and a space.
          Values must be formatted in the same way as the setting :rose:conf:`values` defined above (i.e. comma separated).

-         ..
-NOTEFORWRITERS - it is not possible to put a space at end of double backquotes so can't put ': ' in inline monospace font above :(.

          The trigger syntax looks like: